ESOL/Bilingual Endorsement - Admissions

 November 15 for winter term

 Faculty will review your applications only after all materials have been received.
-After the application review is complete, departmental decisions will be mailed to you and are subject to final approval by the university Office of Admissions.
-You will be notified of your official admission status via a second letter from the PSU Office of Admissions.
+After the application review is complete, you will be notified of your official admission status.

-- If you are currently enrolled in a graduate program at Portland State, please submit a completed GO-19 Form and complete step #2 above.
+- If you are currently enrolled in a graduate program at Portland State, please submit a completed GO-19 Form.
 You do not need to complete an additional PSU application.

 - Those students whose first language is not English and who do not have an undergraduate degree from the United States are required to take TOEFL.
 An official TOEFL score must be sent directly to Portland State from the Educational Testing Services.
 Required minimum: 550/600.
 For more information, contact Educational Testing Services at ets.org.

 NOTE: All students admitted to or taking courses in the ESOL/bilingual endorsement program must comply with the Graduate School of Education Student Behavior and Performance Guidelines.